 How are airlines responding to coronavirus?

 United, American, and Delta have all suspended their service to China, citing low demand.
 The longest of these cancellations is with Delta, which has suspended mainland China service until April 30.
+As New York has become an epicenter of the outbreak in the United States, many airlines have suspended their flight routes to and from JFK and LaGuardia Airports.

 In a statement, Lufthansa Group (including Austrian Airlines and Swiss) said they will not accept new bookings to China through the end of February, however the airlines will continue to operate flights to Hong Kong.
 British Airways announced an “immediate” suspension of flights to mainland China.